-3.106.
+3.106.3.105.
 The selection process for suitable individuals for core public communication tasks and auxiliary tasks should take into account the specific skills necessary and the job descriptions for each role (e.g. spokesperson, technical briefer, public information officer), as well as the personal characteristics necessary to perform under circumstances of high demand and high stress in an emergency.

-3.107.
+3.107.3.106.
 The capacity for performance and the resilience necessary for roles in public communication should be matters for consideration.
-Personal characteristics should include the ability to be effective in difficult situations, to solve problems effectively and to cope in extraordinary, unpredictable and trying circumstances.
+Personal characteristics should include the ability to be effective in difficult situations, to solve problems in an effectively and efficient mannereffectively and to cope in extraordinary, unpredictable and trying circumstances.